Soundplant home page: http://www.soundplant.org

 Thanks also to Thirteen/WNET, Bob Wong of Audio Image Engineering, John-Hans Melcher, Direct-L and the Adobe Director community, and everyone else who knows they deserve it!

-Stapleton, Staten Island, New York, United States Of America
+May 8, 2010 © Marcel Blum Stapleton, Staten Island, New York, United States Of America